mathewgomas-alfred/mathewgomas.io/general_concepts/colors/scene_linear_painting.rst

 Finishing up
 ~~~~~~~~~~~~

 When you are done, you will want to apply the view transform you have been using to the image (at the least, if you want to post the end result on the internet)...
 This is called LUT baking and not possible yet in Krita.
 Therefore you will have to save out your image in EXR and open it in either Blender or Natron.
-Then, in Blender it is enough to just use the same ocio config, select the right values and save the result as a png.
+Then, in Blender it is enough to just use the same OCIO config, select the right values and save the result as a png.

 You can even use some of Blender’s or Natron’s filters at this stage, and when working with others, you would save out in EXR so that others can use those.